-Vision and Mission 2
+Mission, Vision and Values 2

 Welcome 5

 Calendar 7

-Hours of operation: What's open when 8
+Hours of operation: What's open when .8

 Important dates for fall, spring and summer semesters 12

 Academic Planner 15

-How to Get Involved at Waubonsee 68
+How to Get Involved at Waubonsee 64

 College life is more than academics - find an activity you enjoy.
 Join a club, play on a team or run for election.

-ABCs of Waubonsee 86
+ABCs of Waubonsee 85

 Look here first - everything from advising to X-number is briefly explained.

-Rules and Regulations 134
+Rules and Regulations 135

-Federal and state laws (page 134), Code of Student Conduct (page 139), network user rules (page 175) and traffic regulations (page 180)
+Federal and state laws (page 135), Code of Student Conduct (page 141) network user rules (page 179) and traffic regulations (page 185) ,

-Who's Who on Campus 183
+Who's Who on Campus 187

-Listing of administration and faculty .
-193
+Listing of administration and faculty 97

-Maps and parking for Sugar Grove, Aurora Downtown, Aurora Fox Valley and Plano Campuses 199
+Maps and parking for Sugar Grove, Aurora Downtown, Aurora Fox Valley and Plano Campuses 03

-Index 205
+Index 209

-• The last resort - look here when you're not sure where to turn.